-The contract will also set out the rules on when the bill is paid.
+The contract will also set out the rules on when and how to pay your builder.
 This may be in period or stage payments, typically monthly in arrears.
 So the builder may do a month’s work, put in a bill and the contract provides for payment in 14 days.
 This might not always suit the type of project you are undertaking.

 It might not reflect what the builder wants, but the contract can be amended to record what the parties agree.